home-assistant/developers.home-assistant/docs/add-ons/communication.md

 ## Services API

 We have an internal services API to make services public to other add-ons without the user needing to add any configuration.
 An add-on can get the full configuration for a service to use and to connect to it.
-The add-on needs to mark the usage of a service in its [configuration](configuration.md) in order to be able to access a service.
+The add-on needs to mark the usage of a service in the add-on [configuration](configuration.md) in order to be able to access a service.
 All supported services, including its available options, are documented in the [API documentation][supervisor-services-api].

 Supported services are: